edwinf/AppFabricAppender/README.md

 &lt;/log4net&gt;
 </code></pre>

-3. To view the entries, there is a simple log reader that is in this source.
-The code in there can be translated to a console app pretty simply if that would more suite your needs.
+3. To view the entries, there is a simple log reader that is in this source and in the downloads section.
+It provides viewing of logs in one region at a time and has an export to text option.

+The code is straightforward and can be translated quickly to a console app if that would more suite your needs.

 We are in the process of writing a more full featured cache object viewer in another project: https://github.com/edwinf/WindowsAppFabricObjectViewer.

 4. License: